 My life is very busy and very much the same.
 I am still teaching at MS 326 and struggling with/ liking it.
 We were just reviewed by the state a couple of weeks ago because we are on the state list and the city list of schools that are in danger of being closed down.
 It was pretty intense.

-This is one of the classrooms I work in.
-Many people use it as a closet.
 There were 20 state reviewers wandering around and going in to all the classrooms, talking to some of the students, and interviewing the teachers.
 They decided not to close us down this year but to keep a close eye on us and require the implementation of all sorts of programs, none of which are going to change the fact that our school is made up of 98% first generation immigrants, who don’t speak English well and can’t understand the standardized tests.
 I started an after school program for the well behaved kids who really want to learn and progress.
 My co-teacher, Mr. Avedissian and I teach them about the cool places in New York and then we take them there on a field trip.
 Most of these kids have not left the 5 block radius around their house since they arrived here from the Dominican Republic.
 They don’t know about Times Square, Midtown, the Upper West Side, Central Park, the Statue of Liberty.
 They think of New York City and America as a very dirty grid of old apartment complexes with rats everywhere.
 It is fun to watch their eyes open up to this great city.
 On Saturday we took them to the house that George Washington lived in during the Revolutionary war right before the British took Manhattan and (attempted to) fly kites in the backyard.

 I am still taking classes for my Masters degree at night.
 It is exhausting, but I like my professors a lot this semester.
 I am taking a linguistics class that I find fascinating.
 Both classes are a lot of work as I guess they should be at the graduate level, but it is exhausting nonetheless.